|Discount:||$15.00 (Save 43%)|

 T.R.M.
 Howard: Doctor, Entrepreneur, Civil Rights Pioneer tells the remarkable story of one of the early leaders of the Civil Rights Movement.
 A renaissance man, T.R.M.
 Howard (1908-1976) was a respected surgeon, important black community leader, and successful businessman.
 Howard's story reveals the importance of the black middle class, their endurance and entrepreneurship in the midst of Jim Crow, and their critical role in the early Civil Rights Movement.

 In this powerful biography, David T. Beito and Linda Royster Beito shine a light on the life and accomplishments of this civil rights leader.
-Howard founded black community organizations, organized civil rights rallies and boycotts, championed free enterprise, critiqued Big Government and socialism, mentored Medgar Evers, fought the Ku Klux Klan, and helped lead the fight for justice for Emmett Till and others.
+Howard founded black community organizations, organized civil rights rallies and boycotts, championed free enterprise and the Second Amendment, critiqued Big Government and socialism, mentored Medgar Evers, fought the Ku Klux Klan, and helped lead the fight for justice for Emmett Till and others.
 Raised in poverty and witness to racial violence from a young age, Howard was passionate about justice and equality.
 Ambitious, zealous, and sometimes paradoxical, T.R.M.
 Howard provides a complete and fascinating portrait of an important leader all too often forgotten.

 The purpose of these questions, suggested topics, and list for further reading is to improve your reading group’s discussion of T.R.M.
 Howard: Doctor, Entrepreneur, Civil Rights Leader.
 Dr. Howard was a black entrepreneur in Mississippi who led a mass movement to fight Jim Crow several years before Rosa Parks refused to give up her bus seat, ran a hospital that gave affordable health care for the poor, led a successful boycott against segregation, and faced down J. Edgar Hoover.